Integrating Red with AI Guardrails

 If Red found vulnerabilities in the Safety category (harmful content generation):

-- Enable Content Moderation in your Guard policy
+- Enable Content Moderation in your AI Guardrails policy

 - Screen both inputs AND outputs